Elizabeth Warren wants answers from federal agencies about algorithmic bias

 The use of algorithms can in some instances lead to lower levels of discrimination than when decision-making is carried out by people alone, but overall fintech companies charge African-American and Latinx homeowners 6-9 basis points higher interest rates than white or Asian borrowers.
 Researchers estimate this adds up to $250-500 million a year in mortgage interest payments by black and Latinx borrowers.

 “Fintech companies often use algorithms to underwrite their loans and help them determine whether a consumer is qualified to receive a mortgage, obtain a credit card, or open a bank account,” the letter reads.
-“As ‘consumer loan origination of all types in the United States… become[s] almost exclusively algorithmic,’ the federal government will have to take action to ensure that antidisciriminatory laws keep up with innovation.”
+“As ‘consumer loan origination of all types in the United States… become[s] almost exclusively algorithmic,’ the federal government will have to take action to ensure that antidiscriminatory laws keep up with innovation.”

 The letter is co-signed by Sen. Doug Jones (D-AL) and asks the federal agencies to follow-up with responses by June 24.
 Copies were sent to leaders of the Federal Deposit Insurance Corporation (FDIC), Consumer Finance Protection Bureau (CFPB), Office of the U.S. Comptroller, and the Federal Reserve.